askomics/flaskomics/docs/query.md

 Once the start entity is chosen, the query builder is displayed.

 The query builder is composed of a graph.
-Nodes (circles) represents entities and links represents relations between entities.
+Nodes (circles) represent entities and links represent relations between entities.
 The currently selected entity is surrounded by a red circle.
-Links and other entities are dotted and lighter because there are not instantiated.
+Dotted links and entities are not yet instantiated.

 ![query builder](img/query_builder.png "Query builder, Differential Expression is the selected entity, GeneLink is a suggested entity")

 ## Entity attribute

-The currently selected entity's parameters are shown as attribute boxes on the right of the graph.
-By default, every instantiated entity has its **label** attribute set to visible.
+The currently selected entity's attribute are shown as attribute boxes on the right of the graph.
+By default, every instantiated entity has its **label** attribute set to visible (though it can be toggled off).
 Various filters are available to further refine the query.

 !!!
 Warning
-    Unless specified with the <i class="fa fa-question-circle inactive"></i> button, empty values for attributes will not be shown in the results.
+    Due to the way SPARQL works, any result row with an empty value in any of its column will not be shown.
+You can force the display of these rows by using the <i class="fa fa-question-circle></i> button.

 !!! info
-    For the Category type, you can ctrl+clic to either deselect or select multiple values.
+    For the Category type, you can Ctrl+Click to either deselect a value, or select multiple values.

 !!! info
     For the Numeric and Date types, you can add filters by clicking on the "+" button.